MattHodge/matthodge.github.io/_posts/2017-08-04-splunk-spotlight-alerts.md

 ![Slack alert with log values](/images/posts/splunk-alerts/slack_alert_with_log_values.png)

 Now, let's make it a little prettier.
-Slack gives you a few methods of formating your text when sending via a webhook which you can read [here](https://api.slack.com/incoming-webhooks).
+Slack gives you a few methods of formatting your text when sending via a webhook which you can read [here](https://api.slack.com/incoming-webhooks).

 You can see some of the options you have available in this message: